 Jay-Z had actually rapped about his therapist on 4:44 in the song “Smile”:

 “Mama had four kids, but she’s a lesbian / Had to pretend so long that she’s a thespian / Had to hide in the closet, so she medicate / Society shame and the pain was too much to take; My therapist said I relapsed / I said, ‘Perhaps I Freudian slipped in European whips.’”

 The fact that Jay-Z is even going so public about his therapy is pretty ground-breaking.
-According to NAMI (National Alliance of Mental Illness), only about 25% Black Americans seek out mental health care, compared to 40% of white Americans.
+According to NAMI (National Alliance of Mental Illness), only about 25% of black Americans seek out mental health care, compared to 40% of white Americans.

 To watch Jay-Z’s latest “Footnotes” video, head to Tidal.